Seiko: Spring Drive

 The Spring Drive was announced in 1997, developed by Yoshikazu Akahane and his team, and inspired by Yoshikazu's vision: "a watch wound by a mainspring and with one-second-a-day accuracy, a precision that only the finest electronic watches could deliver."
 The movement achieved high accuracy with one second per day, long power reserve (72 hours) with its unique developed alloy, fast winding with the "Magic Lever" design and glide-motion movement with the watch hands.
-In December 1999, Seiko began selling watches equipped with the Spring Drive movement.
-The initial models included two Seiko watches priced at ¥250,000 and ¥500,000, and one Credor watch priced at ¥1,000,000.
-All three were released as limited editions.

 Spring Drive combines a precision-regulating mechanism that uses a quartz crystal oscillator with a mainspring-driven mechanical watch, making it far more accurate than traditional mechanical watches.
 As of 2025, the Caliber 9RB2 has achieved an impressive accuracy of ±20 seconds per year.
 Spring Drive calibers are often superior not only in accuracy but also in power reserve compared to mechanical movements.
 The Caliber 9R01 offers a power reserve of 192 hours (eight days), while the 9RA2 and 9RA5 provide 120 hours (five days), and the 9R02 delivers 84 hours.
 These significantly exceed the 80-hour power reserve of Grand Seiko's longest-running mechanical movements, the 9SA4 and 9SA5.